 03 Feb 20 Shocking Email Marketing Stats All Business Owners Should Know

-With 2015 well underway, you’d think SnapChat, Vine or some other new and shiny platform would steal the spotlight, but for those of us in the marketing world, these compelling email marketing stats prove that email as a channel is far from obsolete.
+With the year well underway, you’d think SnapChat, Vine or some other new and shiny platform would steal the spotlight, but for those of us in the marketing world, these compelling email marketing stats prove that email as a channel is far from obsolete.
 In fact, it should be a primary facet of your marketing plan now and moving forward.

 Email marketing is a powerful vehicle for delivering messages directly to your target audience.
 Social media has its role in the marketing machine (as well it should), but you have to build your audiences, post constantly and run the risk of not everyone seeing your posts.